stacks-network/stacks-core/sip/sip-004-materialized-view.md

-The disk pointer stored in a child pointer, as well as the storage mechanism for mapping hashes of values (leaves in the MARF) to the values themselves, are both unspecified by the concensus rules.
+The disk pointer stored in a child pointer, as well as the storage mechanism for mapping hashes of values (leaves in the MARF) to the values themselves, are both unspecified by the consensus rules.
 Any mechanism or representation is permitted.

 ## Implementation